 3. Bring your own power adapter to give you more outlets

 Phones, iPads, laptops, curling irons… the list of things you’ll bring that need plugging in seems to grow by the year.
 However, many cruise ship cabins have limited outlets.
-The good news is that newer ships are being built with more power outlets.
+The good news is that newer ships are being built with more power plugs.
 Still, we suggest bringing an adapter or two to increase the number of plugs available.

 We really like this one from Amazon, which offers three plugs and doesn’t take up much room.
 Also, make sure your plug doesn’t have a surge protector.
 They are not allowed onboard.